 As the components combine chemically, thus they lose their originality.
-That means the characteristic properties of a compound totally varies from its constituting elements.
+That means the characteristic properties of a compound totally vary from its constituting elements.

 Also, the components of a compound have a fixed ratio in which they interact.
 This infers that all the elements have their certain pre-decided proportion to form a specific compound.

 For instance, a water molecule can only form if 2 atoms of hydrogen and 1 atom of oxygen combine.
-In cases, where the proportion of hydrogen or oxygen become more or less, it will generate something else but not water.
+In cases where the proportion of hydrogen or oxygen becomes more or less, it will generate something else but not water.